splace/angle/README.md

 # Sector: application of the angle difference type Delta (Angle)

-a sector encodes an angular region, this necessarily requiring a direction.
+a Sector encodes an angular region, this necessarily requires a direction.
 (Counter)Clockwise.

 example: range over a Sector clockwise for 20 gradians from 390 gradians, show degree.
-Note: 10gradians == 9degrees, so 9 divisions splitting 20 gradians should be 10 angles in 2 degree steps.
+Note: 10 gradians == 9 degrees, so 9 divisions splitting 20 gradians should be 10 angles in 2 degree steps.

 [Sweep Iteration Example](https://go.dev/play/p/L3HbDJ5DElP)